Our Staff

 He lives in Asheville with his partner, Erin, and their two children.

-Emily Floyd, Associate Pastor, Music and Worship
+Emily Floyd, Pastor of Music and Worship

 Emily joined the FBCA staff in 2023.
 She leads choirs and instrumental music and serves as a liaison to the Academy for the Arts (AFTA).
 It’s important to Emily that people in the Asheville community feel invited to make music with us, and she is especially passionate about awakening artistry in all singers and nurturing leadership in young singers.